gnuradio/greps/grep-0000-greps.md

 1. The author of the GREP needs her own version of the GREP repository.
    If necessary, the repository needs to be cloned first.
-2. A new GREP is added by copying the template (`grep-template.md`) and creating a new GREP file.
+2. A new GREP is added by copying the template (`grep-9999-template.md`) and creating a new GREP file.
 The filename must follow the following naming
-   convention: `grep-XXXX-keyword.md`. `XXXX` is the next available four-digit decimal number (every GREP has a unique number, counting upward).
+   convention: `grep-9999-keyword.md`. `9999` will be converted into a four-digit decimal number (every GREP has a unique number, counting upward) by an editor.
    The keyword can be any suitable word (or even multiple words) that will help identify the content, but should be kept short to keep the filenames manageable.
 3. The author fills out the template as explained.
-4. When complete, the author submits a pull request against the GREP repository, with a single commit adding the new GREP file.
+4. When complete, the author submits a pull request against the GREP repository, adding the new GREP file.
-   If multiple people submit a GREP, and two GREPs end up with the same number, that is treated as a merge conflict and the original author of the GREP needs to resolve by picking the next available four-digital decimal number.
 5. While the pull request is open, the editors, the author, and anyone else interested in the GREP cooperate to fix formal, orthographical, and stylistic shortcomings, as well as open issues with the actual content.